 Cooperative two-player is a blast, too, thanks to something I dub “chipmunk wrestling,” in which you pick up your pal and launch him into cacti and bad guys or just off a building–all in the name of good fun, of course.

 Putting aside my boyhood crush on Gadget, the anthropomorphic mouse heartthrob, none of this is nostalgia talking, either—after all these years, hiding inside boxes to take out patrolling gangster weasels still feels as enjoyable as ever.
-That’s why finding a prototype of this game has been high on Nintendo Player’s to-do list.
+That’s why finding a prototype of this game has been high on my to-do list.

-Windhex shows a number of differences in the game code (1,188, to be exact).
 I checked under every crate and steel box to try to uncover the prototype’s mysteries.

-Prototype (left) / US Retail (right)
+Prototype (left) / U.S. Retail (right)